MAKE AN APPOINTMENT

 Patients with advanced prostate cancer can have cancer cells that have spread to their bones, called bone metastases.
 Bone metastases commonly cause pain, increase the risk of fractures, and can lead to a life-threatening condition characterized by an increased amount of calcium in the blood called hypercalcemia.
 Treatments for bone complications may include drug therapy or radiation therapy.

-Bisphosphonate drugs: Bisphosphonate drugs can effectively prevent loss of bone that occurs from metastatic lesions, reduce the risk of fractures, and decrease pain.
+Zoledronic acid (Zometa®): Zoledronic acid is a bisphosphonate drug that can effectively prevent loss of bone that occurs from cancer that has spread to the bones thereby reducing the risk of fractures, and decreasing pain.
 Bisphosphonate drugs work by inhibiting bone resorption, or breakdown.
-Zometa® (zoledronic acid) is a bisphosphonate drug that may be used to reduce the risk of complications from bone metastases or to treat cancer-related hypercalcemia.
+Zoledronic acid may be used to reduce the risk of complications from bone metastases or to treat cancer-related hypercalcemia,

 Radiation therapy: Pain from bone metastases may also be relieved with radiation therapy directed to the affected bones.

 Gordon MS, Vogelzang NJ, Schoffski P et al. Cabozantinib (XL184) has activity in both soft tissue and bone: Results of a phase II randomized discontinuation trial (RDT) in patients (pts) w/ advanced solid tumors.
 Paper presented at: 2011 Annual Meeting of the American Society of Clinical Oncology; June 3-7, 2011; Chicago, IL.
 Abstract 3010.

 Copyright © 2014 Omni Health Media Prostate Cancer Information Center.
 All Rights Reserved.